 We use technology to provide customer service, business process support and business intelligence across our sales channels.
 We continually aim to have more efficient supply chain and distribution systems operations.
-Our distributed order management systems provide us with omnichannel capabilities that have a global view of available-to-promise inventory management and also process direct orders from our retail stores.
+Our distributed order management systems provide us with omnichannel capabilities that have a global view of available-to-promise inventory management.